Skip to Content

 Clerk

-// app/api/unchurn/token/route.ts import { createUnchurnHandler } from '@unchurn.dev/widget/nextjs' import { auth } from '@clerk/nextjs/server' import { db } from '@/lib/db' export const POST = createUnchurnHandler({ secret: process.env.UNCHURN_SECRET!, merchantId: process.env.UNCHURN_MERCHANT_ID!, resolveUser: async () => { const { userId } = await auth() if (!userId) return null const user = await db.user.findUnique({ where: { clerkId: userId }, select: { stripeSubscriptionId: true }, }) if (!user?.stripeSubscriptionId) return null return { subscriptionId: user.stripeSubscriptionId } }, })
+// app/api/unchurn/token/route.ts import { createUnchurnHandler } from '@unchurn.dev/widget/server' import { auth } from '@clerk/nextjs/server' import { db } from '@/lib/db' export const POST = createUnchurnHandler({ secret: process.env.UNCHURN_SECRET!, merchantId: process.env.UNCHURN_MERCHANT_ID!, resolveUser: async () => { const { userId } = await auth() if (!userId) return null const user = await db.user.findUnique({ where: { clerkId: userId }, select: { stripeSubscriptionId: true }, }) if (!user?.stripeSubscriptionId) return null return { subscriptionId: user.stripeSubscriptionId } }, })

 auth() from @clerk/nextjs/server reads the request context automatically — you do not need to pass req.
 Return null if userId is absent (unauthenticated) or if the user has no subscription (handler responds 401 in both cases).